nickfargo/state/README.md

 Since the instance object `host` in the code above inherits from `Host.prototype`, given what’s been covered to this point, it may be expected that instigating a transition via `host.state().change('Formal')` would take effect on `Host.prototype`, in turn affecting all other instances of `Host` as well.
 While it is desirable to share stateful behavior through prototypes, each instance must be able to maintain state and undergo changes to its state independently.

 **State** addresses this by lazily outfitting each instance with its own state implementation when one does not exist already.
-This will itself be empty, but will inherit all state content from the state implementation of the prototype.
+This new implementation will itself be empty, but will inherit all content from the state implementation of the prototype.
 Most importantly, it allows the instance to experience its own state changes, without also indirectly affecting all of its fellow inheritors.

 ```javascript
 Host.prototype.state();              // State ''